nikhil-1111/weather-forecast/README.md

 # Classification Model README

 ## Overview
-This repository contains a machine learning classification model that predicts wether forcast based on past data anf categories based on input data.
+This repository contains a machine learning classification model that predicts wether forcast based on past data and categories based on input data.
 The model outputs a probability vector, which is then mapped to human-readable labels.

 ## Installation
 To use this model, ensure you have Python installed along with the necessary dependencies.